Spectral Topological Data Analysis of Brain Signals: Application

-The ADHD EEG data set \cite{ADHD_DATA} consists of EEG recordings from 61 children diagnosed with ADHD and 60 healthy controls aged between 7 and 12 years old.
-The ADHD children were prescribed with the medication Ritalin for up to 6 months.
-None of the children in the control group had a history of psychiatric disorders, epilepsy, or any report of high-risk behaviors.
-EEG signals ((see Figures \ref{fig:scalp_eeg} and \ref{fig:EEG_Signals}) were recorded based on 10-20 standard by 19 channels at a sampling frequency of 128 Hertz and were pre-processed using standard pipelines to remove artifacts (see below for more details).
+We use the publicly available ADHD EEG data set of \citet{ADHD_DATA}, comprising EEG recordings from $61$ children diagnosed with ADHD and $60$ healthy controls, aged $7$--$12$ years.
+The ADHD group had received methylphenidate (Ritalin) for up to six months prior to recording.
+None of the controls had a history of psychiatric disorders, epilepsy, or high-risk behaviors.
+EEG was acquired with $19$ scalp electrodes in the international 10--20 layout \citep{BRAIN_EEG} at a sampling frequency of $f_s = 128$~Hz (Figure~\ref{fig:scalp_eeg}).
+Recordings were collected during a visual attention task in which subjects were shown sets of characters and asked to count them; recording duration varied by response time.
+After preprocessing with the PREP pipeline \citep{EEG_PREP, ADHD_DATA} (electrical-line removal, ocular and muscular artifact removal, bad-channel detection and repair, filtering, and re-referencing), $N_1 = 53$ control and $N_2 = 51$ ADHD subjects remained.